nlsynth/karuta/README.md

     High level synthesis (HLS) from scripting language (Karuta) to RTL (Verilog).
     The main objective is to make FPGA development productive.

-See the [document at https://karuta.readthedocs.io](https://karuta.readthedocs.io/en/latest/) or [docs/index.rst](docs/index.rst) for more details.
+See the document at [https://karuta.readthedocs.io](https://karuta.readthedocs.io/en/latest/) (or [docs/index.rst](docs/index.rst) in this repository) for more details.

 If you are using recent Ubuntu, just